roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## Controlling CH/HW Relays - Investigating MQTT messages

-The next issue was working out which payloads written to which MQTT topic allowed me to switch the CH and HW relays.
+The next issue was working out which payloads written to which MQTT topic would allow me to switch the CH and HW relays from my dzVents heating controller script.

 Each relay (CH and HW) has 3 modes: off, auto and heat.